jalexstark/heptodes/zebraix/doc/gfm/background/RatQuad.md

 The adjusted curve is a bilinear transformation of a parabola/

-1. When extracting points we use the adjusted RQS.
+1. When extracting points we use the adjusted RQC.

-2. When drawing the spline path, we convert to a cubic spline using
+2. When drawing the curve path, we convert to a cubic curve using
     $f_\rho(t)$.
 Let this be $f_\alpha(t)$ for $0\leq t\leq 1$.

 $$
 f_\alpha(t) = (1-t)^3p_0 + 3t(1-t)^2\left(\frac23p_q + \frac13p_0\right) + 3t^2(1-t)\left(\frac23p_q + \frac13p_3\right) + t^3p_3 \label{Eq89}
 $$

-If, on the other hand, $\rho$ is close to $-1$ we reject the RQS as
+If, on the other hand, $\rho$ is close to $-1$ we reject the RQC as
 invalid: it is hyperbolic, or too close to being so.

 ## Intersection-angle form

-If an RQS is specified in intersection-angle form ($p_m$, $\Omega$,
+If an RQC is specified in intersection-angle form ($p_m$, $\Omega$,
 $\sigma$), we can convert to weighted form as follows.

 $$